vighnesh-balaji/pyspark-to-predict-avg-flight-delay/README.md

 I tried Logistic Regression with Grid Search and evaluated them using AUC(Area Under the Curve).
 This evaluator calculates the area under the ROC.
 This is a metric that combines the two kinds of errors a binary classifier can make (false positives and false negatives) into a simple number.

 I tried param grid builder for hyperparameter tuning.
-Got a model with an accuracy of close t0 70%
+Got a model with an accuracy of close to 70%